groton-school/course-planning-tool/README.md

 ##### Update all course plan enrollment histories

 Updates all course plans in the Course Plan Inventory to reflect updated enrollment history.
 See note on [Update a single course plan's enrollment history](#update-a-single-course-plans-enrollment-history) below.
-Note that this likely requires [refreshing Historical Enrollments first](#refresh-historical-enrollments).
+Note that this likely requires refreshing Student Enrollments first.

 ##### Update all course plan course lists

 Updates the Courses by Department sheet of all course plans in the Course Plan Inventory to match the Courses by Department sheet of the Course Planning Data sheet.
-Note that this likely requires [refreshing Historical Enrollments first](#refresh-historical-enrollments).
+Note that this likely requires refreshing Student Enrollments first.

 ##### Assign all plans to current advisor